 Seven tips for working with other cultures

-This article looks at seven top tips to help you effectively work with people from different cultures.
+This article looks at seven top tips to help you when working with other cultures.

-Approach new cultures with an open mind and a willingness to learn.
-Embrace different ideas, perspectives, and ways of doing things.
+Working with other cultures requires an open mind and a willingness to learn and embrace different ideas, perspectives, and ways of doing things.

 Avoid making assumptions or judging cultural differences based on your own cultural lens.